What lives in the River Foyle?

 A mix of fresh and salt water, a lack of predators and plentiful source of food make it an ideal home for any number of unlikely species.

-"You have all of that freshwater coming down from the Foyle's 3,500 sq metre catchment and that's meeting the tidal waters of the estuary," said Ciarán.
+"You have all of that freshwater coming down from the Foyle's 3,500 sq kilometres catchment and that's meeting the tidal waters of the estuary," said Ciarán.

 "You have characters present all year round - the estuarine species like the sole, the flounder, eels, some of the dabs, turbot and plaice, those fish are well adapted to living within estuaries.